SBobbe/blog-posts/create_readme_instructions.md

 Now that you're ready to work on your own projects, let's write that how-to guide for your later reference.

-4. In your README.md file, create a header by typing "# How to Create, Push, and Publish Markdown Files" at the beginning of a new line.
+4. **Create a header**: In your README.md file, create a header by typing "# How to Create, Push, and Publish Markdown Files" at the beginning of a new line.
-5. Create a subheader in a new line by typing "## A step-by-step guide".
+5. **Create a subheader**: In a new line, type "## A step-by-step guide".
 Practice creating numbered lists beneath this subheader by typing "1.
 2. 3. "etc.

-6. Using subheaders and a numbered list, format the following text and fill in the blanks to create an easily-readable how-to guide for how to create and publish a Markdown file using Github, Github Desktop, and VSCode.
+6. **Your turn**: Using subheaders and a numbered list, format the following text and fill in the blanks to create an easily-readable how-to guide for how to create and publish a Markdown file using Github, Github Desktop, and VSCode.
 Feel free to link in any useful resources you'd like to bookmark by using the format [link text](link url):

 > First, create a new repository on the ______website.
 You'll need to give it a title and decide whether it will be public or private.
 Next, open Github desktop and find your repository.
 You'll need to ______ it in order to move it between your local repository and the remote _________ on Github.
 Open _________ and click on __________.
 You'll need to create a new file and name it with the title and ___ as the file type.
 Now you're ready to work in your new file.

-7. Great work!
+7. **Save your file**: Great work!
 We're almost done--it's now time to commit, push, and publish your doc to the Github website.
 Go ahead and save your file in VSCode and document in your how-to guide that you have done so.

 > [!IMPORTANT]
 > VSCode will *not* save your file automatically--be sure to save frequently and leave yourself a note in your guide as a reminder.
 You can use the following formatting to help your reminder stand out.